manjurulcis/job-search/README.md

 # Job Board
 A pretty simplified Docker Compose workflow that sets up a LAMP network of containers for local Laravel development and testing.
+This project was done using both VueJs and normal laravel eloquoent.

-## Usage
+## How to run

 After cloning the repo copy environment file from .env.example `cp .env.example .env` To get started, make sure you have [Docker installed](https://docs.docker.com/docker-for-mac/install/) on the system, and then clone this repository and spin up the containers for the web server by running